1821info11b,: Caleb Crompton

 < Find and view a World War I service record online >

-Top right: Leslie crompton Blackman, taken from the Blackman family photograph in Ballarat 1914
+Top right: Leslie Crompton BLACKMAN, taken from the Blackman family photograph in Ballarat 1914

 Source: Geoff Hutson